-Cerebral palsy and epilepsy are separate conditions that don’t cause one another but do occur commonly as a result of brain damage.
+Cerebral palsy and epilepsy are separate conditions that don’t cause one another but often co-occur as a result of extensive damage to the brain.
+In fact, about 30%-50% of children with cerebral palsy also experience epilepsy.

 This article will go over what causes epilepsy in children with cerebral palsy and the best ways to manage it.